I camped at the Islands Folk Festival in Duncan BC. It was my first visit to this festival.

 I’ll be far off and gone like summer wages”

 They covered The Song of the French Partisan, citing Leonard Cohen as their main influence, joining Cohen, Buffy St. Marie and other artists.
-Ironically, Joan Baez, already an apostle of non-violent resistance, covered this song of armed resistance in her 1972 album Come From the Shadows.
+Joan Baez, then already an apostle of non-violent resistance, covered this song of armed resistance in her 1972 album Come From the Shadows.
 They also cover Neil Young’s Comes a Time, referring to the time their parents lived in Winnipeg.

 Oysterband played a double slot – nearly two hours.
 They performed, as they do in other concert performances, songs from a repertoire, written and polished in a 40 year career.
 I don’t miss a chance to see them when they come to BC.
-They have change their performing company.
+They have changes their performing company.
 John Jones, Alan Prosser and Ian Telfer are still performing.
 Veterans Lee Partis and Ray Cooper (Chopper) left in 2007 and 2012 respectively.

 I was impressed by the arrangements and ensemble work of Jayme Stone’s Lomax Project, at their concert in the daytime Spirit Stage venue.
 The busy and versatile Moira Smiley was with Jayme Stone and the project for this festival.